Pythonidaer/next-auth-practice/docs/docs/system-architecture/project-spec.md

 ### Functional Requirements

 _This section outlines the core functional requirements of the Meatbag application.
-These describe what the user can do in the app and help inform architectural design decisions._
+These describe what the user can do in the app and help inform architectural design decisions.
+**NOTE: Should consider changing this into a checklist in the future, so Cascade can view similar to a plan**_

 #### Authentication & Access